-Our Wai Tūwhera o te Taiao – Open Waters Aotearoa programme connects communities with science and their local environment, through exploration and discovery.
+Our Wai Tuwhera o te Taiao – Open Waters Aotearoa programme supports connections with science and local environments through exploration and discovery.

-It builds connections between people and the environment, between our work and the public, and between science and mātauranga Māori.
-Working together with community groups, hapū, and other organisations, our vision of an environment protected can be realised.
+We provide eDNA testing kits and resources as a tool to support connections between people and the environment, between our work and the public, and between science and mātauranga Māori.
+Working together with community groups, iwi, hapū, school and kura, along with organisations that share similar kaupapa, our vision of an environment protected can be realised.

 Across Aotearoa New Zealand, we are inviting community groups to take eDNA samples from rivers, lakes, estuaries, and wetlands, to discover what species live in our waterways.
 The groups use special kits developed here in Aotearoa New Zealand, to collect the eDNA.